Rakrakan Festival: 2018

-Come February 24, 2018, Rakrakan Festival moved to the Aseana City Concert Grounds in Parañaque City, bearing the theme “Pinoy Muna!”—taking a stand for nationalistic pride.
+Come February 24, 2018, Rakrakan Festival moved to the Aseana City Concert Grounds in Parañaque City, bearing the theme "Pinoy Muna!"—taking a stand for nationalistic pride.
 Due to the tremendous amount of attendees in the previous Rakrakan Festivals and the demand for a bigger lineup, the organizing team decided to take one step higher and added 20 more main artists to the roster and one brand-new stage: the Tropa Center Stage, which paved the way for mainstream pop, R&B, and hiphop artists to be included in what seems to be just branded as a regular rock festival.

 2019

 Rakrakan Festival 2019 had a different gameplay.
-The festival was held for two consecutive days, from March 1 to March 2, 2019 at the Globe Circuit Event Grounds in Makati with the theme “Peace, Love, and Music”.
+The festival was held for two consecutive days, from March 1 to March 2, 2019, at the Globe Circuit Event Grounds in Makati with the theme "Peace, Love, and Music".
 Due to the venue's limited space, the 6 stages were split up to 3 stages per day to accommodate the whole weekend.
 Also, the Groove Stage was also renamed to Peace Stage to be more aligned to the festival theme and to emphasize inclusivity.

 On Day 1, the Move Stage, Center Stage, and Indie Stage were set up and on the other hand, Day 2 had the Mosh Stage, Slam Stage, and Peace Stage.

 Also on this year, various non-government organizations were invited and given a chance to speak out their respective advocacies on stage and augment their campaigns on ground.
 NGOs who participated Rakrakan Festival 2019 were Haribon Foundation, Kreon, and Virlanie Foundation.

 2020

-Rakrakan Festival 2020, which bears the same theme, “Peace, Love, and Music”, was supposed to be held on February 29, 2020 at the CCP Open Grounds in Pasay, but on February 16, it was announced that the event is postponed due to the COVID-19 pandemic.
+Rakrakan Festival 2020, which bears the same theme, "Peace, Love, and Music", was supposed to be held on February 29, 2020, at the CCP Open Grounds in Pasay, but on February 16, it was announced that the event is postponed due to the COVID-19 pandemic.
 Originally, it was rescheduled to April 25, 2020, but it was postponed once again until further notice.

+2023

+The last Rakrakan Festival will be held on November 25 to 26 at the SMDC Concert Grounds, Parañaque.